 In August 2018, a San Francisco Superior Court jury awarded former area groundskeeper DeWayne Johnson $289 million.
 Mr. Johnson, 46, claimed he developed terminal non-Hodgkin’s lymphoma after spraying Roundup as often as 30 times a day in a four-year span of groundskeeping work.
 The award was later reduced to $78 million.

 In March 2019, a federal jury in San Francisco found that Monsanto’s glyphosate-based herbicide Roundup was “a substantial factor” in causing plaintiff Edwin Hardeman, a 70-year-old Santa Rosa man, to develop non-Hodgkin’s lymphoma.
 Mr. Hardeman’s case is the first to be tried in federal court.
-Compensatory and punitive damages for Mr. Hardeman will be decided during the next phase of the trial, in which jurors will weigh issues of liability.
+In the second phase of the trial, jurors weighed issues of liability and awarded Mr. Hardeman $80 million, which included $200,967 in economic damages, about $5 million in future and past noneconomic damages, and $75 million in punitive damages.
 Because it’s the first such federal case, its trial is considered a bellwether that could indicate and influence the direction of future trials.
 Two more bellwether cases will be tried this year in the same court.

-The Hardeman case was only the second of some 11,200 Roundup lawsuits to go to trial in the United States.
+The Pilliod case was the third of some 13,000 Roundup lawsuits to go to trial in the United States.
 Most of those cases are in state courts.